onnlucky/hotel/readme.txt

 # TODO

-add something around tlWorkerMigrate(...thread...) so Cocoa can take the main thread? tricky...
+implement tlFirst for resume functions

-on parse errors, throw it on the task, not fatal() out ... add task.stop to kill it by error? java ThreadDeath how do we do it safely? rework throwing vs resume now that resume takes an tlError* ...
+rework throwing vs resume now that resume takes an tlError* ... add task.stop to kill it by error? java ThreadDeath how do we do it safely? on parse errors, throw it on the task, not fatal() out ... add looping and implement break by throwing

-change return into same as goto? add break as a return or by throwing? the _res values could be multiple, add code to unpack it? or add second param for full list?

-rework all "callables" as tlClass based, and use the class->call rework all types as the tlClass things ... stop using anything else
+rework all "callables" as tlClass based, and use the class->call rework all types as the tlClass things ... stop using anything else remove old task_alloc and such

-tlArgsAt -> tlArgsGet ... like a list tlListGet remove old task_alloc and such rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key)
+tlArgsAt -> tlArgsGet ... like a list tlListGet rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key)
 we do the "get field and dispatch" a lot in a lot of places ... dry it up